+Item # Project Type Threshold or Trigger MNO Comments 6 Landfill Establishing a landfill with a total waste disposal volume (total volume) greater than 100,000 cubic metres (100,000 m3) No comments at this time.
+A change a landfill that increases the total volume if after the increase the total volume exceeds by more than 100,000 m 3 from the EPA authorized total volume.
+A change to a landfill: That involves the excavation of waste at the site; and The excavation would increase by more than 100,000 m 3 the amount of waste that could be deposited at the site without any increase in the EPA authorized total volume

+Project List Proposal - Projects subject to Part II.3 (comprehensive environmental assessment)

+7 Waste Disposal Site - Hazardous or Liquid Industrial Waste Establishing a waste disposal site for the final disposal of hazardous or liquid industrial waste No comments at this time.
+A change to the site that: results in an increase of EPA authorized total volume; or involves the excavation at the site of previously disposed of waste.
+A change to a thermal treatment site at which hazardous waste or liquid industrial waste is thermally treated that increases the amount of waste that is EPA authorized to be thermally treated at the site on any day

+Project List Proposal - Projects subject to Part II.3 (comprehensive environmental assessment)

-Item # Project Type Threshold or Trigger 6 Landfill Establishing a landfill with a total waste disposal volume (total volume) greater than 100,000 cubic metres (100,000 m3) A change a landfill that increases the total volume if after the increase the total volume exceeds by more than 100,000 m 3 from the EPA authorized total volume.
-A change to a landfill: That involves the excavation of waste at the site; and The excavation would increase by more than 100,000 m3 the amount of waste that could be deposited at the site without any increase in the EPA authorized total volume 7 Waste Disposal Site - Hazardous or Liquid Industrial Waste Establishing a waste disposal site for the final disposal of hazardous or liquid industrial waste A change to the site that: results in an increase of EPA authorized total volume; or involves the excavation at the site of previously disposed of waste.
-A change to a thermal treatment site at which hazardous waste or liquid industrial waste is thermally treated that increases the amount of waste that is EPA authorized to be thermally treated at the site on any day any other kind of waste; more than 100 tonnes of waste are received at the facility per day; and of the energy or fuel generated by thermat treatment at the site, all of the energy or fuel is used at the facility and not all of it is used to dispose of waste (i.e. there is energy from waste (EFW)) And not if: the site is located at a commercial, industrial or manufacturing facility Item # Project Type Threshold or Trigger treatment; But not if: the site is located at a commercial, industrial or manufacturing facility; the primary purpose of the facility is not the management of municipal waste, hazardous waste, liquid industrial waste of any other kind of waste; more than 100 tonnes of waste are received at the facility per day; and for the energy or fuel generated by thermat treatment at the site, all of the energy or fuel is used at the facility and not all of it if used to dispose of waste (i.e. there is energy from waste (EFW)) And not if: the site is located at a commercial, industrial or manufacturing facility 8 Thermal treatment site The establishment of a thermal treatment site that: the management of municipal waste, hazardous waste, liquid industrial waste o any other kind of waste; and treatment; But not if: the site is located at a commercial, industrial or manufacturing facility; the primary purpose of the facility is not the management of municipal waste, hazardous waste, liquid industrial waste or any other kind of waste; more than 100 tonnes of waste are received at the facility per day; and fof the energy or fuel generated by thermal treatment at the site, all of the energy or fuel is used at the facility and not all of it is used to dispose of waste (i.e. there is energy from waste (EFW)) And not if: the site is located at a commercial, industrial or manufacturing facility the primary purpose of the facility is not the management of municipal waste, hazardous waste, liquid industrial waste or any other kind of waste; and 100 tonnes or less of waste are received at the facility per day and the energy or fuel
+Item # Project Type Threshold or Trigger MNO Comments 8 Thermal treatment site The establishment of a thermal treatment site that: No comments at this time. uses coal, oil or petroleum coke as fuel for thermal treatment; But not if: the site is located at a commercial, industrial or manufacturing facility; the primary purpose of the facility is not the management of municipal waste, hazardous waste, liquid industrial waste or any other kind of waste; more than 100 tonnes of waste are received at the facility per day; and of the energy or fuel generated by thermal treatment at the site, all of the energy or fuel is used at the facility and not all of it is used to dispose of waste (i.e. there is energy from waste (EFW)) And not if: the site is located at a commercial, industrial or manufacturing facility the primary purpose of the facility is not the management of municipal waste, hazardous waste, liquid industrial waste or any other kind of waste; and

+Project List Proposal - Projects subject to Part II.3 (comprehensive environmental assessment)

-Item # Project Type Threshold or Trigger waste disposal (i.e. there is EFW) or all the waste that is used in the thermal treatment at the facility is generated there and the energy or fuel generated is all used there for waste disposal (i.e. there is no EFW) The establishment of a thermal treatment site: that does not use coal, oil or petroleum coke as a fuel for thermal treatment; where more than 10 tonnes per day is the maximum amount of waste subject to thermal treatment; and of the energy or fuel generated by thermal treatment at the site that is used, all of the energy or fuel is used to dispose of waste (i.e. no Energy From Waste [EFW]).
-But not if: the site is located at a commercial, industrial or manufacturing facility the primary purpose of the facility is not the management of municipal waste, hazardous waste, liquid industrial waste or any other kind of waste; and 100 tonnes or less of waste are received at the facility per day and the energy or fuel generated is all used at the facility and not all for waste disposal (i.e. there is EFW) or all the waste used in the thermal
+• the following 100 tonnes or less of waste are received at the facility per day and the energy or fuel generated is all used there and not all for waste disposal (i.e. there is EFW) or all the waste that is used in the thermal treatment at the facility is generated there and the energy or fuel generated is all used there for waste disposal (i.e. there is no EFW) stablishment of a thermal treatment site: at does not use coal, oil or petroleum coke as a fuel r thermal treatment; here more than 10 tonnes per day is the maximum nount of waste subject to thermal treatment; and the energy or fuel generated by thermal treatment the site that is used, all of the energy or fuel is ed to dispose of waste (i.e. no Energy From Waste FW]). --- --- --